Siskel and Ebert: Ebert appearances

+Legacy

+In November 2025, the Chicago Cultural Center scheduled a series of events to mark the 50th anniversary of the Siskel and Ebert partnership.
+The films screened (which were screened every Wednesday) were Eve's Bayou, Breaking Away, Drugstore Cowboy, and Lone Star.

 In popular culture

+In 1987, their review show was spoofed in a skit in the film Hollywood Shuffle.

-A reference to Siskel & Ebert can be heard in the 1989 film, Police Academy 6: City Under Siege.
+In 1989, a reference to the duo was heard in the film, Police Academy 6: City Under Siege.
 At one point during a high speed chase, Captain Harris shouts: "Look out for Gene and Roger's fruit stand!"
 This was because Siskel and Ebert hated both the cliché of fruit stands being destroyed in movie car chases and the Police Academy film series.

 In 1993, Siskel and Ebert were satirized on the popular Nickelodeon series Doug in the episode "Doug's Monster Movie" in which they appear in a dream sequence and vote two thumbs down on Doug's home movie.

 The 1993 episode of Animaniacs, "Critical Condition", featured a parody of Siskel & Ebert, with their names parodied as Lean Hisskill & Codger Eggbert.
 The characters were voiced by Maurice LaMarche and Chuck McCann (later Billy West), respectively.

 The 1998 film, Godzilla, featured characters based on the duo.
 The Mayor of New York City, Mayor Ebert, is portrayed by Michael Lerner, and Gene, the mayor's aide, is played by Lorry Goldman.
 During the film, Gene resigns from working for Mayor Ebert by giving him a 'thumbs down' gesture.
 Of the characters, Ebert pointed out in his review that the characters were producer Dean Devlin and director Roland Emmerich's jabs at his and Gene Siskel's negative reviews of Stargate and Independence Day.
 Gene Siskel particularly singled out this aspect, saying, "If you're going to go through the trouble of putting us in a monster movie, why don't you at least take the advantage of having the monster either eat or squash us?"
 Ebert gave the film one-and-a-half stars out of four.
 Siskel placed the film on his list of the worst films of 1998.

-Awards and nominations
+Accolades

 Siskel and Ebert received a Chicago Emmy Award for Outstanding Special Program in 1979.
 They also received seven Primetime Emmy Award nominations for Outstanding Informational Series.
 They also received three Daytime Emmy Award for Outstanding Special Class Series from 1989 to 1991.